Translating between implicit and explicit versions of proof

 -

-clause for each term constructor.
+print_*require asize_boolclause for each atom constructor and a cut-terminatedsize_termclause for each term constructor.
 The size of a constructor is defined as 1 (the constructor itself), plus the sum of the sizes of its term arguments. -

-and a valid OCaml identifier.
+elab_and_exportrequires aprint_nameclause for each atom constructor and a cut-terminatedprint_termclause for each term constructor.
+Atom names relate the string representation of atoms given inpred_pnameand a valid OCaml identifier.
 Terms relate the constructor to a valid OCaml identifier and to the printed representations of its arguments.

 All these additions can be easily generated automatically.
 To import a formula and certificate into MaxChecker, the atom and term signatures must agree with the identifiers given by the translation.